Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 The Qualatex Training Kits consist of three parts:

 Each kit includes a DVD, the Qualatex catalog, online reference material and test.
 With the first kit, you also get the "Design Basics With Balloons" book.

-Price (as of February 2017): US$ 99 per kit, or US$ 249 for all three of them.
+Price (as of April 2020): US$ 99 per kit, or US$ 249 for all three of them.

-If you're just starting out with balloon decorating, you may find the online course "Easy to learn basic Balloon Decorating for parties & events" helpful.
+If you're just starting out with balloon decorating, you may find the online course "Easy to Learn Basic Balloon Decorating for Parties & Events" helpful.

-Price: $20 for lifetime access
+Price: $39.99 for lifetime access